arshiashafiei/hospital-manage-service/README.md

 # hospital-management-service

-A Java console application for hospital mangement which made in a hurry
+A Java console application for hospital management which made in a hurry